Solid HarmoniE: 2014–present: "Circus" and Two

-In 2022, a newly mastered version of Solid HarmoniE's shelved second album (recorded by Beki, Elisa and Jenilca) was released under the title Two.
-This included the tracks "Make Me" (later recorded by Jennifer Paige), "World Without You" (originally recorded by Wild Orchid) and "Intuition" (later recorded by Liz).
+In February 2022, a newly mastered version of Solid HarmoniE's shelved second album (recorded by Onslow, Cariera and Giusti) was released under the title Two.
+This included the tracks "Make Me" (later recorded by Jennifer Paige), "World Without You" (originally recorded by Trine Rein and later by Wild Orchid and Tammin), "Over the Edge" (later recorded by 3 of Hearts) and "Intuition" (later recorded by Liz).

-Two was released February 2022 - singles "Sliver Lining" and "So Good".
-The album has 2 extra tracks printed "If Your Daddy Knew" Skeady Remix and "Sliver Lining" Skeady Remix.
+In the beginning of April 2025 Graham, Onslow and Cariera announced on Dutch national radio station Qmusic the official comeback of Solid HarmoniE.
+Also, there will be released new music as well as new performances coming up.
+Solid HarmoniE now is under exclusive management by Dutch Entertainment Group and Milestone Bookings.

 Musical style

 Solid Harmonie's debut album was heavily influenced by similar teen pop acts from that period, which was made famous and popular by similar artists such as the more successful Spice Girls, credited for being the pioneers that paved the way for the commercial breakthrough of teen pop in the late 1990s, Backstreet Boys or NSYNC.
 Teen pop songwriter pioneer Max Martin wrote all of the singles on that album.
 The shelved follow-up album, Two, had more of an R&B influence but was still very pop-leaning.